-The School teaching and other staff extend a warm welcome to those deciding to embark on a degree programme at Engineering and Architecture.
-Good luck in their studies and the career that will certainly ensue!
+The School teaching and other staff extend a warm welcome to those deciding to embark on a degree programme in Engineering and Architecture.
+Good luck with their studies and the career that will certainly ensue!

 The School has four Campuses.

 - Forlì Campus